 4) Try adding a splash of 100% fruit juice to regular or sparkling water for a low-calorie drink

 Remember, what you drink is just as important as what you eat!
-Know how much sugar your drink contains, reduce portion sizes of unhealthy beverages, and make the switch to water or sugar-free drinks to maximize your health!
+Know how much sugar your drink contains, reduce portion sizes of unhealthy beverages, and make the switch to water or sugar-free drinks to maximize your health.
+Simple swaps make a massive difference!

 Meet with your registered dietitian to learn more about managing the sugar in your diet and healthy lifestyle changes.